-When you are analysing your catastrophical thoughts or even when you are compiling your PDL’s you might, from time to time, notice a tendecy to avoid situations that are likely (in your perception) to cause you harm (i.e. contamination).
-Such safety-seeking behaviours can be excessive and would maintain anxiety or the feeling of being under threat.
+When you are analysing your catastrophical thoughts or even when you are compiling your PDL’s you might, from time to time, notice a tendecy to avoid situations that are likely (in your perception) to cause you harm through contamination.
+Such ‘safety-seeking behaviours’ can be excessive and would maintain anxiety or the feeling of being under threat.
 For instance, wearing a face masks in a shop is a necessary measure, whereas wearing a mask in your own home where you live alone or in your garden or even in your car may be an exagerrated behaviour that maintains a sense of threat.
-Carefully examine your tendancy to avoid and safety-seek and ask a trusted friend or family for their opinion if it helps – it may be important to modify such behaviours.
+Carefully examine your tendancy to avoid and safety-seek and ask a trusted friend or a trusted family member for their opinion if it helps – it may be important to modify such behaviours.

 Refocusing on Personal Values & Interests

 One other behavioural self-help tool is Refocusing on Personal Values, Hobbies & Interests.
 You can ask yourself: